Last Updated on

 - Alarms and immobilisers are a great deterrent to potential thieves and usually come as a combo package.
 Having one installed on your bike will mean that the ignition will only start if an encrypted digital key is present.

 - A disc lock is nicely portable and locks through the holes in the brake disc to immobilise the bike.
 It can be easy to forget they’re attached so use a reminder on your ignition to spare your blushes as you try to ride off with it still in place!
+Here are our six best disc locks.

 The best way to secure your bike is to use all five security measures.
 Look for items that are “Sold Secure Gold” approved as many insurers will require this if they are to agree a discounted premium.
 Alternatively, check with your insurer for which makes and models it approves before you make a purchase.